ppatrzyk/gitbi/README.md

 Assume you have repository with the following structure:

 ```
-repo/
+repo
 ├── db1
 │   ├── query1.sql
+│   ├── query2.sql
-│   └── query2.sql
+│   └── query2.sql.json
 ├── db2
 │   ├── query3.sql
+│   ├── query3.sql.json
 │   ├── query4.sql
 │   └── query5.sql
 └── README.md
 ```

-There are 2 databases named _db1_ and _db2_.
+There are 2 databases named _db1_ and _db2_. _db1_ has 2 queries, one of them has also visualization; _db2_ has 3 queries, 1 with added visualization.

 For configuration you'd need to set the following environment variables:

 ```
 GITBI_REPO_DIR=<path_to_repo>